Skip to content

 What are conditions precedent?

-Conditions precedent are one or more terms in the purchase agreement that a buyer or seller must meet for another portion of the contract to come into effect.
+Conditions precedent, in the context of a business sale, are one or more terms in the business purchase agreement that a buyer or seller must meet for completion of the business sale to occur.

 What is the purpose of conditions precedent?

-A condition precedent provides a buyer and seller with a degree of commercial certainty since it ensures either party takes certain steps essential for the sale’s completion.
+A condition precedent provides a buyer and seller with a degree of commercial certainty.

 Register for our free webinars